Why a $4 bicycle repair signals hope for Syria’s postwar economy

 “I borrow money from my workmates, the grocery store, my relatives, and people who know me, and I gradually pay off my debts,” Mr. Saad says.
 “Every month, I give each one of them a portion of what I owe.
 Currently, I’m looking for another job.”

 He needs a better salary to repair the family home’s shattered walls and a hole in the roof, he says.
-As he talks, the Saads’ four-year-old daughter, Nour, expertly scrambles up a dangerously uneven, open staircase.
+As he talks, the Saads’ 4-year-old daughter, Nour, expertly scrambles up a dangerously uneven, open staircase.

 The challenges are even more acute for families that do not have access to a regular salary.

 In the ancient Roman city of Palmyra, which once lived from its olive and date groves as much as from international tourists drawn by its majestic ruins, displaced families are returning to broken homes.
-They are eager to rebuild their lives but lack the income and tools they need to do so.
+They are eager to rebuild their lives, but lack the income and tools they need to do so.

 “Just because we asked for freedom – all the [historic] ruins and the city are destroyed,” laments Mohammed Mashaal, who returned to Palmyra from the destitute Rukban camp near Jordan.
 He now dreams of turning his shattered sandwich shop into a library for children – the main source of energy and hope in the community.

-The city, which now lies in ruins, experienced pro-Assad and ISIS rule twice during the civil war.
+The city, which now lies in ruins, experienced pro-Assad and Islamic State rule twice during the civil war.

 Construction worker Mohamed had temporarily switched to eking out a living from nearby salt flats, because no building projects were launched with warplanes in the sky.
 Now he is finally back and keen to rebuild.
 Yet two weeks’ construction work for neighbors has earned him only $8.